Written on Aug 22, 2023 5:37:41 PM

 Some of the tips may seem trivial or are common sense, but they are easily overlooked.
 Even though your teen passed the driving course, there is still a lot to learn about driving.

-Make sure that they have a good night’s rest to help them focus on driving keeping their eyes on the road and be aware of the drivers and other school children around them.
+Make sure that they have a good night’s rest to help them focus on driving, keep their eyes on the road, and be aware of the drivers and other school children around them.
 This will help them get to school safely.

 As always, the personal injury attorneys at Lowman Law Firm want to help you keep your family safe this school year, so we hope you and your family have a great school year and stay safe.